Ballynahinch United F.C.

 Ballynahinch United Football Club is a Northern Irish, intermediate football club playing in Division 1B of the Northern Amateur Football League.
 The club is based in Ballynahinch, County Down, and was formed in 1968.
-As well as the first team, there is a second team playing in the NAFL Division 3D and a third team in the Newcastle and District League Division 1.
+As well as the first team, there is a second team playing in the Newcastle and District League Division 1.

 Club history

-The club formed in 1968 originally playing in the Newcastle and District League.
-They quickly joined the Northern Amateur Football League in the 1970s and have since risen to Division 1B.
-They have also had cup success in the Border Cup and Clarence Cup.
+The club formed in 1968 and originally played in the Newcastle and District League.
+After winning a number of league titles and the Harry Clark Cup, United moved to the Northern Amateur Football League in the 1970s and have remained ever since.